 Serial Input options are used to specify communications parameters for a scanner or other device connected to a serial port that will be used to acquire data.
 In the DataWedge UI, the number of serial ports availabile for selection varies according to the number of serial ports on the host device.
-Note: DataWedge provides audio and other feedback to alert the user of scanning results and barcode type.
-See the Scanner Parameters section for more information.

 Input enabled on Serial port 1 of a Zebra VC80x; second serial port (disabled) also shown.